Fish with Big Lips: Top 30 Types with Details & Photos

 Details:

-The Napoleon Fish, also called the Humphead Wrasse, is one of the largest reef fish in the world.
-It has a thick, bumpy forehead and large lips that give it a unique look.
-It can weigh up to 400 pounds (180 kg)!
+The Napoleon Fish, also known as the Humphead Wrasse, is one of the biggest and most unforgettable coral reef fish in the world.
+You can easily spot it by its large, bumpy forehead and big, fleshy lips that make it look both funny and fascinating at the same time.
+This giant can weigh up to 400 pounds (180 kg) and grow over 6 feet long!

 4. Triggerfish